 This can be useful if the module is to be encapsulated or enclosed and enables a second LED to be externally mounted.
-This is very useful when using a T24-HR roaming handheld as the transmitter module LED will activate while
+This is very useful when using a T24-HR

 Transmit power Set the transmit power level from 0 - 100%.
 Default is 100%